openminted/uc-tdm-AS-D/README.md

-# Use Case AS-D: Linking Wheat Data With Litterature
+# Use Case AS-D: Linking Wheat Data With Literature

 The web application AlvisIR Search Engine for the AS-D use case is available at : http://bibliome.jouy.inra.fr/demo/wheat/alvisir/webapi/search